Coloured quivers for rigid objects and partial triangulations: The unpunctured case: Some examples

 \subsection{The $A_n$ case}

 In this section, we assume that the category $\cat$ is the cluster category of type $A_n$.

-Suppose that $R$ is a basic rigid object in $\cat$.
+Suppose that $R=R_1\oplus \cdots \oplus R_m$ is a basic rigid object in $\cat$.
 In Section~\ref{subsection: coloured quivers for rigid objects} we have associated a coloured quiver $Q$ with $R$.
 If $R_k$ is an indecomposable direct summand of $R$ then the rigid object $\mut_k R$ also has a coloured quiver, $\widetilde{Q}$, associated with it, and we can ask if $\widetilde{Q}$ can be computed from $Q$.
 This is known in the $d$-cluster-tilting object case of a $d+1$-Calabi-Yau category~\cite[Thm.\ 2.1]{BuanThomas} but is not known for a general rigid object.
 In Section~\ref{section: mutation} we will indicate some results in this direction with a categorical proof, but here we give a complete answer for the cluster category of type $A$ using a combinatorial (geometric) proof.
-In this case, the corresponding surface is a disk with $n+3$ marked points (see~\cite{CCS}), which we shall denote $(S,M)$; as usual, we denote by $\arcs$ the set of noncrossing arcs in $(S,M)$ corresponding to the indecomposable direct summands of $R$.
+In this case, the corresponding surface is a disk with $n+3$ marked points (see~\cite{CCS}), which we shall denote $(S,M)$; as usual, we denote by $\arcs$ the set of noncrossing arcs in $(S,M)$ corresponding to the indecomposable direct summands of $R$, writing $\gamma_i$ for the arc corresponding to $R_i$.
+We may assume that all arcs are straight lines.
+We have seen above that we can compute $Q$ using $\arcs$ instead of $R$.